Setting Up a Business in Singapore

 - 26 July 2013

-Although registering your Singapore business is a fairly straightforward process, the actual process of setting up your company can be a trickier affair.
+Although to set up your Singapore business is a fairly straightforward process in theory, the actual process of setting up your company can be a trickier affair.

 You’ve probably already done your market research and have a good idea of the kind of business you’ll be doing.
 However, in a saturated, highly-competitive market like Singapore, it’s sometimes necessary to err on the side of caution.
 This means either doing extensive fieldwork before investing in your business, or speaking to experts who’ve been on the ground extensively and have first-hand knowledge of the business environment in Singapore.